Moving to Merida, Mexico

 When we asked people why foreigners move to Merida, they responded:

 "Oh, my, where do I start?
 This is my 4th country and I am here to stay!
 Merida has surpassed my expectations- it is a large city, with many different neighborhoods to choose from, each with their own separate, distinct vibe.
 Activities are everywhere- every night a park holds a free event.
 Centro is hopping on Fridays, Saturdays and Sundays.
 The shopping is first class, many very nice new malls, and restaurants are everywhere, for every price range.
 Most of all for me is the culture- there are so many fine museums and homes to tour that I have made a list so that I don't forget any.
-And then there's the cenotes to swim or dive in, found nowhere else but the Yucatan, and the Mayan ruins nearby," remarked one expat in Merida.
+And then there's the cenotes to swim or dive in, found nowhere else but the Yucatan, and the Mayan ruins nearby," said one expat.

 How are healthcare services Merida?